3 Data Types in R

 [1] "character"

 Characters can be changed back to numeric or double data type using the as.double(), as.integer() or as.numeric() function.
-The functions will return numbers only if what is been converted contains only digits, else NA is returned as the result. we get a warning when there’s not a digit in the object being converted.
+The functions will return a number only if what is been converted contains only digits, else, NA is returned as the result. we get a warning when there’s not a digit in the object being converted.

 tree_height <- c(10, 15, 20, "25m")